MCC tour of Australia in 1946–47: Northam and Country Districts vs MCC

 A major part of the MCC tour was to fly the flag, promote cricket throughout Australia and earn revenue for the English counties.
 All these were fulfilled by playing upcountry games against local grade cricket teams and as these sides were roughly the equivalent to Lancashire League they provided the tourists with valuable practice before taking on the state sides and Australia.
 Northam was a small mining town 60 miles inland from Perth, but the mine was played out and the local economy was geared to sheep-raising.
 After regaining their land legs from their voyage the team travelled up.
 It had been 10 years since the MCC had toured Australia in 1936-37, the town was decorated as if for a fête and the players were entertained by the locals.
 The Northam captain won the toss and batted, but his team was soon out as big left-arm fast bowler Bill Voce of Bodyline fame took 3/11 and Peter Smith 5/55 with his leg-spin.
 The opener Tetlaw top-scored with 34 and added 44 for the fifth wicket with Lawrence (32).
 Slater made 26 batting at number 7, but no one else reached double figures and they were out for 123.
 Len Hutton (51) and Cyril Washbrook (47) added 93 for the first wicket, then Denis Compton hit 84 with 11 fours and Wally Hammond 131 with 19 fours and 4 sixes before he 'retired out' and declared the innings at 409/6 after tea the next day.
 This proved sufficient to bowl out the Northam team for 71, Tetlaw (29) again top-scored, but Bill Edrich added figures of 6/20 to his three first innings catches and 38 not out.
 Smith took 4/18 and the MCC won by an innings and 215 runs inside two days.

 Western Australia Colts vs MCC

-After the game at Northam the MCC preceded to Perth where Yardley led them in a one-day game against the Western Australian Colts, mostly 20-year-olds trying to get into the Western Australian team.
+After the game at Northam the MCC went on to Perth where Yardley led them in a one-day game against the Western Australian Colts, mostly 20-year-olds trying to get into the Western Australian team.
 The Colts won the toss and put the MCC into bat.
 Cyril Washbrook made 25 before he was lbw to William Alderman, the father of Terry Alderman.
 The wicketkeeper Paul Gibb opened with Washbrook as Hammond wanted him to bat at number three in the Tests and made 51, adding 63 for the first wicket.
 Laurie Fishlock (50) and Norman Yardley (31 not out) added 73 for the fourth wicket and the MCC declared at 197/4.
 Dick Pollard and Bill Voce had the Colts 7/2, but they recovered, with Wally Langdon making 48 and though wickets fell steadily they survived the day on 138/6.